Karabi Deka Hazarika: Literary life

 One of Deka Hazarika’s favourite genres of writing is children’s literature.
 She has authored many stories and poems that resonate well with the language and psyche of the children and adolescents.
-These writings explore the esoteric life-worlds of children made up of fantasies and adventures, with frequent forays into the animal kingdom and the other extravaganzas offered by a bountiful nature.
 Her use of simple language, wit, and her portrayal of everyday life that connects with children’s minds sets her apart from other children’s literature authors.

 ‘Anupama.
 Aruna, Kusum, Ityadi’ is a unique testament to the struggle of Assamese women for equal rights and recognition.
 The narrative revolving around the main character Kusum portrays the different evolving stages in the battle for equal status by Assamese women, both within and outside the household, in the larger social realm.

 Prof. Hazarika is also a well-admired name in translating literature into Assamese.
 Her Assamese translation of the award-winning Konkani novel ‘Karmeline’ has been well received.

 Sahitya Akademi and Karabi Deka Hazarika

 In 2003, Karabi Deka Hazarika was elected as the advisor and coordinator to the Assamese language advisory board of Sahitya Akademi.
 After successfully completing a five-year term in that position, she was reelected to the position in 2012.
 She had also performed the role of Coordinator for the Northeastern Zone of the Akademi as well as being a member of the Committee on Oral Literature of the Akedemi.
 During her tenure, programs in the Akademi had, for the first time, spread across the state and not just the few fixed centres of activities like metros and big towns, thus connecting the Akedemi to more people across Assam.